top of page

 Ellie Knight-Rolfe

-MSc by Research: Understanding the long-term population decline in black-legged kittiwakes on Skomer Island, Pembrokeshire.
+MSc by Research: Understanding the long-term population decline in black-legged kittiwakes

 Through use of long-term monitoring methods, I aim to identify key factors in population decline in kittiwakes on Skomer Island.
 The project will be utilising 36 years’ of field data monitoring the breeding efforts of the kittiwakes on the island.
 This breeding success data will be compared to potential factors such as sun exposure, weather events and competition for resources.